-By 2017, it was clear that digital technology was about to further disrupt the way every consumer packaged-goods company does business.
+The situation looked different in 2017.
+In that year, it became clear that digital technology was about to further disrupt the way every consumer packaged goods company does business.
 PepsiCo CASA’s growth rate had declined to 3 percent.
 Its leaders realized that to accelerate top-line growth they would have to embrace an agile mind-set.
 The change would balance adoption of new technology with a more concentrated focus on people — customers and employees alike.
 The company would use innovative digital systems to empower all of its 17,000 employees, including executives, factory workers, and delivery drivers.

 In October 2018, company leaders began to spread the word about the five principles to guide this initiative:

-Be value-driven and consumer-obsessed.
-They emphasized that the consumer is king and everything the company does needs to have a positive impact on the consumer.
+1. Be value-driven and consumer-obsessed.
+The company emphasized that the consumer is king and everything the company does needs to have a positive impact on the consumer.
 Every product is shaped by consumer preference.

-Seek progress over perfection.
+2. Seek progress over perfection.
 Perfect is the enemy of progress, because getting to perfect takes too long for an evolving marketplace.
-Instead, employees were encouraged to iterate quickly and get constant feedback to reduce the risk of large failure and cultivate experimentation.
+Instead, employees were encouraged to cultivate experimentation, iterate quickly, and get constant feedback to reduce the risk of large failures.

 Further, every day, workers are asked to identify two key priorities they must tackle to have a “winning day,” and organize their tasks accordingly.
 This gives employees permission to question the way things have always been done, develop and test new processes on their own, make improvements, and suggest those improvements to a broader group.

-Keep learning.
-Employees are expected to continuously learn new skills.
+5. Keep learning.
+Employees are expected to continually learn new skills.
 They are expected to question practices and reduce or eliminate habits that are no longer useful.
-Time is allotted each week for every employee to “upgrade” themselves, and a large catalog of training materials and classes is available.
+Time is allotted each week for all employees to “upgrade” themselves, and a large catalog of training materials and classes is available.

-Underpinning this effort is a belief that time is the most democratic and precious resource and that people can make much better use of it to be more productive at work and have more time outside of work.
+Underpinning this effort is a belief that time is the most democratic and precious resource, and that people can make much better use of it to be more productive at work and have more time outside work.
 That is why the company has found ways to give employees back some time to innovate and better serve customers during working hours.
-Then, with work at the office streamlined and a culture that encourages disconnecting from the workplace during off-hours, employees no longer feel like they have to take time away from family during evenings and vacations to address work issues.
-Employees are encouraged to look carefully at how they spend their time in the office.
+Then, with work at the office streamlined and a culture that encourages disconnecting from the workplace during off-hours, employees no longer feel that they have to take time away from family to address work issues.
+Employees are asked to look carefully at how they spend their time in the office.
 Something is not working if people feel they need to be in the office for long hours and work through vacations.
-Setting expectations that employees should be working to finish a project, instead of just “working to be working,” helps them focus on what’s important and puts time back where it belongs: on a fulfilling life in and outside of work.
+Setting expectations that employees should be working to finish a project, instead of just “working to be working,” helps them focus on what’s important and puts time back where it belongs: on a fulfilling life at and outside work.

 Employees are urged to think anew about routine, administrative tasks, looking at what’s necessary and what can be streamlined.
-Think of all the time employees spend on email management, calendaring, and the like.
+Think of all the time employees spend on email, calendars, and the like.
 The company is starting to set up automated processes to take some tedious tasks off employees’ plates, freeing up even more time.

 Putting the principles to work

-In the past year, the company has seen significant successes in adopting these principles to create a culture that supports an agile mind-set.
+In the past year, the company has seen significant successes in adopting these principles and creating a culture that supports an agile mind-set.
 But the task was daunting in a company as big and diverse as PepsiCo CASA.
-When it was announced to the staff that they would be working in these new ways, some employees were skeptical, on two grounds: They doubted that they would be granted the freedom to put the principles to work, and, even if that happened, they doubted it would help keep the company agile in responding to customer needs.
+When it was announced to the staff that they would be working in these new ways, some employees were skeptical, for two reasons: They doubted that they would be granted the freedom to put the principles to work, and, even if that happened, they doubted it would help keep the company agile in responding to customer needs.